 After Hatch found a reliable source for factory-sealed stocks of 11.6” screens with MIPI connections the pressure eased a bit, but we knew that finding screens for future production runs wouldn’t get any easier.

-The second issue was that the special small size wide-angle camera lens used in the advertising display required better image processing than standard cameras.
+The second issue was that the special small size wide-angle camera lens used in the display required better image processing than standard cameras.

 Because the A64 doesn’t have an internal ISP we had to choose from a limited selection of, costly and mostly outdated, cameras which have an ISP built into the camera.